Kanal 7

-Kanal 7 (Kanal Yedi) is a Turkish Free-to-air nationwide Islamic TV channel established and on 27 July 1994.
+Kanal 7 (Kanal Yedi) is a Turkish Free-to-air national Islamic TV channel established and on 27 July 1994.
 It has a terrestrial broadcast licence, and it is also available throughout Turkey via satellite.
 It airs Indian, Pakistani and Korean dramas.
 The channel is popular for Indian shows in Turkey such as Bir Garip Ask.

 From 1995 to 1997 Ayşe Önal hosted a discussion show Minefield on Kanal 7 which brought Jews, Armenians and Turks together five days a week in a way not previously seen on Turkish television.